Avalara Service Terms and Conditions

 d.
 Restrictions on Use and Disclosure.
 Subject to the permitted disclosures set forth in Section 7(c) (Disclosures Required by Law), the receiving Party shall hold Confidential Information in strict confidence and shall not directly or indirectly disclose Confidential Information to third parties except as otherwise permitted by the Terms.
 The receiving Party may disclose Confidential Information to an employee, advisor, or consultant (“Representatives”) on the condition that the receiving Party: (i) ensures that such Representatives are bound by a written agreement that is as substantially protective as these Terms; and (ii) accepts full responsibility for its Representatives’ use of the Confidential Information.
 The receiving Party shall protect Confidential Information from unauthorized access and disclosure using the same degree of care, but in no event less than a reasonable standard of care, that it uses to protect its own Confidential Information and refrain from reverse engineering, decompiling or disassembling any Confidential Information.

 e.
 Protection of Customer Data, Personal Information, and Confidential Information.
 Avalara shall implement and maintain commercially reasonable and appropriate technical, administrative, and physical safeguards and security methods designed to prevent any unauthorized release, access to or publication of Customer Data, Confidential Information, or Personal Information.
-Avalara shall implement processes and maintain procedures designed to comply with Applicable Laws and shall facilitate Customer’s data security obligations with respect to Personal Information in Avalara’s possession or control to the extent that Customer is required to comply with the following: (i) the U.K. Data Protection Act 1998; (ii) the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council (“GDPR”) and any applicable laws enacted by an EU member state implementing the requirements of the regulation; (iii) the Australian Privacy Act 1988 and National Privacy Principles; (iv) the Canadian Personal Information Protection and Electronic Documents Act; and (v) any amendments and successors to the aforementioned privacy laws, or any newly enacted Applicable Laws regarding privacy.
+Avalara shall implement processes and maintain procedures designed to comply with Applicable Laws and shall facilitate Customer’s compliance with its data security obligations with respect to Personal Information in Avalara’s possession or control to the extent that Customer is required to comply with the following: (i) the U.K. Data Protection Act 1998; (ii) the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council (“GDPR”) and any applicable laws enacted by an EU member state implementing the requirements of the regulation; (iii) the Australian Privacy Act 1988 and National Privacy Principles; (iv) the Canadian Personal Information Protection and Electronic Documents Act; (v) California Consumer Privacy Act, Cal.
+Civ.
+Code §§ 1798.100 et seq. and implementing regulations (“CCPA”); and (vi) any amendments and successors to the aforementioned privacy laws, or any newly enacted Applicable Laws regarding privacy.
 The Agreement and the Documentation are Customer’s instructions for processing Customer Data, and Avalara shall not process Customer Data for any other purpose.
 The Avalara Data Processing Addendum is incorporated by this reference and is located at https://www.avalara.com/GDPR-DPA.
 Avalara may use subcontractors to facilitate its obligations under the Agreement.
 Avalara shall use commercially reasonable measures to ensure that such subcontractors implement and comply with reasonable security measures in handling any Customer’s Data, Personal Information, or Confidential Information.

 a.
 Mutual Warranties.
 Each Party represents and warrants to the other Party that (i) it has the authority to enter into this Agreement and perform its obligations hereunder; (ii) the Agreement does not conflict with any other agreement entered into by it; and (iii) it does not conduct business for any unlawful purpose.